johnosbb/Waveshare-Rover-General-Driver-Version/README.md

 - If moduleType is set to 1 (arm) at boot, firmware forces moduleType=0 and logs a notice.

 How to set via Arduino CLI:
-- rduino-cli compile --fqbn esp32:esp32:esp32 WAVE_ROVER_V0.95 --build-properties build.extra_flags="-DENABLE_ROBOTIC_ARM=0"
+- Arduino-cli compile --fqbn esp32:esp32:esp32 WAVE_ROVER_V0.95 --build-properties build.extra_flags="-DENABLE_ROBOTIC_ARM=0"

 Arduino IDE:
 - Edit WAVE_ROVER_V0.95/config.h and set the #define values as needed.